 Example: Your body produces enzymes during the day to break down the foods and toxins you consume or are exposed to.
 At night, cellular maintenance processes take place, getting you ready for the next day.

 Here’s a quick visual for you showing the Circadian Clock Genes:

 One of the first things that people think about in regards to circadian rhythm is the sleep/wake cycle.
 We naturally sleep and wake on about the same schedule every day – or we would if it weren’t for alarm clocks, work, and social engagements…

-Sleep is essential for good mental health, but it is just one aspect of circadian rhythm.
+Sleep is essential for good mental health, but it is just one aspect of the circadian rhythm.
 So don’t get caught up in thinking that this is all about sleep.
 There is more to it!